-Developing relationships with new extended family
+Developing new extended family relationships

 How close this relationship becomes can depend on:

-My grandson Milo is five years old, but he is new to us because my son has a blended family.
+My grandson Milo is 5 years old, but he is new to us because my son has a blended family.
 He was very shy when we first met.
 But now we kick the soccer ball and get a hot chocolate or have a walk when the family comes over.
 We have some really great chats.
 He asked me the other day if I was around in cave man times … Ha ha!